SURE: Safe Uncertainty-Aware Robot-Environment Interaction using Trajectory Optimization: INTRODUCTION

 The remainder of this paper is organized as follows.
-Section~\ref{sec:related_work} reviews related work.
-Section~\ref{sec:nominal} introduces the nominal trajectory optimization formulation.
-Section~\ref{sec:robust} presents the proposed robust trajectory optimization approach.
-Section~\ref{sec:casestudy1} applies the proposed method to a cart-pole system with wall impacts to evaluate and compare its performance.
-Section~\ref{sec:casestudy2} applies the proposed method to a ball-catching robot, demonstrating a more complex system and its translation to real-world hardware experiments.
-Section~\ref{sec:conclusion} concludes the paper and discusses potential directions for future work.
+Section~\ref{sec:related_work} reviews related work, Section~\ref{sec:method} introduces the nominal TO formulation, and presents the SURE formulation and its applications.
+Section~\ref{sec:results} reports the experimental results, and Section~\ref{sec:conclusion} concludes the paper and outlines future directions.